antimof/UxPlay/README.txt

 `/usr/local/bin`, (and installs a manpage to somewhere like `/usr/local/share/man/man1` and README files to somewhere like `/usr/local/share/doc/uxplay`).
 It can also be found in the build directory after the build processs.

-Run uxplay in a terminal window.
+**Finally, run uxplay in a terminal window**.
+If it is not seen by the iOS client's drop-down "Screen Mirroring" panel, check that your DNS-SD server (usually avahi-daemon) is running: do this in a terminal window with `systemctl status avahi-daemon`.
+(If this shows the avahi-daemon is not running, control it with
+`sudo systemctl [start,stop,enable,disable] avahi-daemon` (or avahi-daemon.service).
+If UxPlay is seen, but the client fails to connect when it is selected, there may be a firewall on the server that prevents UxPlay from receiving client connection requests unless some network ports are opened.
+See **Troubleshooting** below for help with this or other problems.

-**Note libplist-dev (version 2.0 or greater) is a new dependency (the original antimof version UxPlay-1.2 supplied it).
+**Note libplist-dev (version 2.0 or greater) is a new dependency (originally, libplist was bundled with UxPlay-1.2).
 Older Linux distributions may only supply libplist 1.x, which is too old.
-\[Installing libplist-dev (with libplist3) from ubuntu 18.04 solves this problem on ubuntu 16.04.\]** If you cannot find a libplist-2.x package that installs on your older distribution, you can get it at
+\[Installing libplist-dev (with libplist3) from ubuntu 18.04 solves this problem on ubuntu 16.04.\]** If you cannot find a libplist-2.x package that installs on your distribution, you can get it at
 <https://github.com/libimobiledevice/libplist> and build it from source.
 \_(You will need build tools autoconf, automake, libtool, and may need to also install some libpython\*-dev package).
 By default, libplist